 The chaos this year on the oil market seems to have echoed into other energy sectors, leaving investors in a state of uncertainty.
 However, this temporary setback is just a short pause before the next energy boom, predicts Legend Yi from the leading global energy consulting group, Wood Mackenzie.

-Recently, he joined an M&A Community talk show, hosted by iDeals, to discuss the current state of affairs on the energy market.
+Recently, he joined an M&A Community talk show to discuss the current state of affairs on the energy market.
 In the first part of his presentation, he drew a broad picture of the global energy sector.
 Here are some of the recommendations he gave investors looking across the globe for electricity projects.

 Talking about the electricity industry, how, where, and when to invest?